ligolang/ligo-koans/README.md

 make: *** [k01] Error 1
 ```

-Then solving each exercise step by step and finally for k01 you should
+Then solves each exercise step by step and finally for k01 you should
 have the following execution trace.

 ```